matthijsberg/unipi-mqtt/README.md

  - MQTT Broker somewhere

 Setup:
- - make sure you have all the required packes (python 3 and "pip3 install paho-mqtt threaded websocket-client statistics")
+ - make sure you have all the required packes (python 3 and "pip3 install paho-mqtt threaded websocket-client statistics requests")
  - Copy the 3 scripts into a dir
  - Adjust the vars in the script to your needs, like IP, etc.
  - Adjust the unipi_mqtt_config.json file to refelxt your unipi and the connected devices to it (see below for more details)
  - optional; Create a service based on this script (example to do so here; https://github.com/MydKnight/PiClasses/wiki/Making-a-script-run-as-daemon-on-boot) Example file in this github (unipi_mqtt.service)
- - Start the service or script and see what happens.
+ - Start the service or script and see what happens (sudo service start unipi_mqtt)
  - Logging goes to /var/log/unipi_mqtt.log

 ## UniPi unipi_mqtt_config.json